Sport in Uzbekistan: Football

 Football is the most popular sport in Uzbekistan.
 Uzbekistan's premier football league is the Uzbek League.
-The team with the most championships is FC Pakhtakor Tashkent with eight.
-The current Player of the Year (2017) is Marat Bikmaev.
+The team with the most championships is FC Pakhtakor Tashkent with sixteen titles.
+The current Player of the Year (2025) is Eldor Shomurodov.

 The most successful football clubs in Uzbekistan are FC Bunyodkor, FC Pakhtakor and FC Nasaf.
 In 2011, FC Nasaf won AFC Cup and became the first Uzbekistan team to win the international club cup.
 Uzbek clubs previously participated in the now-defunct, formerly annual CIS Cup.

 Uzbekistan U-16 won AFC U-16 Championship in 2012.
 In 2018 Uzbekistan U-23 became the champions in AFC U-23 Championship hosted by China.
 Uzbekistan national team's best achievement at the Asian Cup was a fourth-place finish at the 2011 AFC Asian Cup.

 Ravshan Irmatov was named The Best Referee in Asia in four consecutive years (2008, 2009, 2010, 2011 and 2014).
 At Globe Soccer Awards in 2015 he was rewarded as Best Referee of The Year.

 The Bunyodkor Stadium has a capacity of 34,000, and is mostly used for football matches.

 Uzbekistan's national team qualified for the 2026 FIFA World Cup, their first qualification.